xiaowuc2/matlab-for-machine-leaning/MATLAB Onramp/Readme.md

 <kbd><a href="https://qxresearch.github.io/qxresearch/"><img title="Abstract" src="https://github.com/xiaowuc2/xiaowuc2/blob/master/source/plot1.png"/></a></kbd><br/>

-The plot function accepts an additional argument that allows you to specify the color, line style, and marker style using different symbols in single quotes. plot(x,y,"r--o")
+The plot function accepts an additional argument that allows you to specify the color, line style, and marker style using different symbols in single quotes.</br>
+plot(x,y,"r--o")</br>
 The command above plots a red (r) dashed (--) line with a circle (o) as a marker.
 You can learn more about the symbols available in the documentation for Line Specification.

 Task : Plot mass2 (y-axis) against sample (x-axis).
 Use red (r) star (*) markers and no line in your plot.